HR-ON participated in a research project which demonstrates the future of AI recruitment in the future

-Is artificial intelligence better at finding your next employee than you?
+Is AI better at recruiting your next employee than you?
 Not yet, but this will soon be the case for a wide variety of job types.
 And this could have a decisive impact on how you will recruit in the future.
 HR-ON has participated in an project with the Southern University of Denmark (SDU).
 The aim of this project was to explore the possibilities of developing an artificial intelligence solution for recruitment.
 According to HR-ON Director, Ali Cevik, it will not be long before artificial intelligence is implemented in HR-ON’s recruitment system.

 “It is natural development of our system that has already automated a large part of the recruitment process, where everything that was previously handled manually – receiving the applications, sending response emails, invitations for an interview and so on until the actual employment – now runs all by itself,” he says.

 Artificial intelligence can quickly and more precisely whittle a large amount of applications down to a manageable pile.
 This helps companies to save time and also ensures they do not disregard good candidates.

 HR-ON participated in this project with SDU because they have a large amount of data (job vacancies and applications) as well as information on how this data is evaluated by hiring committees.
 The purpose of the project is to develop an algorithm that can match the applications with the job description.
 They go about this in a number of ways.
 One way is by finding links between job listings and applications.
 Another way is by calculating LIX numbers and finding keywords and associated keywords.

 HR-ON has thousands of job listings and hundreds of thousands of applications.
 This large amount of data makes it possible to do very accurate analyses.
 Using ‘machine learning’ they can analyse the user behavior which leads from job advertisement to employment.
 Artificial intelligence therefore becomes smarter by looking at historic behavior patterns in a large amount of data.